 We understand how an injury adversely impacts your personal life and work.
 Our lawyers and staff work as a team to provide the guidance and support you need.
 We shoulder the burden of doing all the work necessary to get your compensation, which allows you to concentrate on recovering.

-Our Richmond injury attorneys build a close working relationship with each client.
+Our Richmond premises liability lawyers build a close working relationship with each client.
 Our highly responsive approach puts clients at ease and makes them confident that their legal interests are fully protected.
 Our results-driven litigation strategy ensures diligent and vigorous representation at every stage of the process.

 When premises are open to the public — such as stores, restaurants, museums, medical facilities, and recreational spaces — the visitor is an invitee of the person operating the establishment.
 The owner or occupant must maintain the property in a reasonably safe condition, remove hazardous conditions within a reasonable amount of time, and warn visitors of unsafe conditions.
 To be responsible, the property owner must actually know of an unsafe condition or should have known about the danger.